awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 1. In the **Action category** drop\-down list, choose **Deploy**\.

-   In **Action name**, type ***Deploy\-Second\-Deployment***\.
+   In **Action name**, type ****Deploy\-Second\-Deployment****\.

    In **Deployment provider**, choose **AWS CodeDeploy** from the drop\-down list\.

-   In the AWS CodeDeploy section, in **Application name**, choose **CodePipelineDemoApplication** from the drop\-down list, as you did when you created the pipeline\.
+   In the AWS CodeDeploy section, in **Application name**, choose **CodePipelineDemoApplication**from the drop\-down list, as you did when you created the pipeline\.
 In **Deployment group**, choose the deployment group you just created, **CodePipelineProductionFleet**\.
 In the **Input artifacts** section, type **MyApp** in **Input artifacts \#1**, and then choose **Add action**\.
 **Note**
 The name of the input artifact, **MyApp**, was created automatically for you in the **Create pipeline** wizard as the output artifact of the source action\.
 Every action has an input artifact \(the artifact the action works on\), an output artifact \(the product or result of the action\), or both, depending on the action type\.
 In this example, the deploy action inputs the output of the source action in the source stage, `MyApp`, and deploys it\.
-Because the action configured for the previous stage \(Staging\) has already deployed the application to the same Amazon EC2 instances, this action will fail\.
+Because the action configured for the previous stage \(Staging\) has already deployed the application to the same Amazon EC2 instances, this action fails\.
 For more information about input and output artifacts and the structure of pipelines, see [AWS CodePipeline Pipeline Structure Reference](reference-pipeline-structure.md)\.

 1. On the **Edit** page, choose **Save pipeline changes**\.
 In the **Save pipeline changes** dialog box, choose **Save and continue**\.

 1. Although the new stage has been added to your pipeline, a status of **No executions yet** is displayed because no changes have triggered another run of the pipeline\.
-You will have to manually rerun the last revision to see how the pipeline runs now that it has been edited\.
+You have to manually rerun the last revision to see how the edited pipeline runs\.
 On the pipeline details page, choose **Release change**, and then choose **Release** when prompted\.
-This will run the most recent revision available in each source location specified in a source action through the pipeline\.
+This runs the most recent revision available in each source location specified in a source action through the pipeline\.

    Alternatively, to use the AWS CLI to rerun the pipeline, from a terminal on your local Linux, macOS, or Unix machine, or a command prompt on your local Windows machine, run the start\-pipeline\-execution command, specifying the name of the pipeline\.
-This will run the application in your source bucket through the pipeline for a second time\.
+This runs the application in your source bucket through the pipeline for a second time\.

    ```
    aws codepipeline start-pipeline-execution --name MyFirstPipeline